-High School English & History Department Head, 8th Grade English & History I graduated with my Bachelor of Science degree from Abilene Christian University and my Master of Education degree from University of Phoenix.
+Middle School English & History, High School History, Middle School/High School History Department Head I graduated with my Bachelor of Science degree from Abilene Christian University and my Master of Education degree from University of Phoenix.
 My husband and I have been married 21 years and have three children who attend Legacy.
 This is my nineteenth year teaching and my third year teaching at Legacy.

-11th Grade English, FOIL I have been married to my wonderful husband for 7 years; we have two precious daughters, Clara and Emma Lou, and two feisty puppies.
+Middle School/High School Fine Arts, Electives Department Head, Administrative Assistant I have a wonderful husband and two precious daughters, Clara and Emma Lou.
 I grew up primarily in Texas and graduated from Texas A&M University in 2009.
 I started my teaching career in in public schools, but after hearing that Legacy was starting a high school in 2011, I knew I wanted to be a part of this ministry.
 I believe the marriage of parents and teachers to be effective in our mission to prepare our students for college and to raise them to be character witnesses for Christ.
 I am so thankful God led me to this school where learning can seamlessly coexist with a love for Jesus and one another.
-My goal for the classroom is for students to appreciate God’s gift of language and the need to practice communication skills so that we can use them to bring honor and glory to God.
-A scripture I love, especially in the classroom, is Ephesians 4:29: “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.”
+This is the first year that I’m out of the classroom, but still actively involved in growing our musical theater program.
+My goal is to faithfully follow Ephesians 4:29: “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.”

 Di Anna Ferebee

-9th Grade English & SAT Prep A Florida native, I attended the University of Central Florida, graduating with a Literature degree.
-My husband, David, and I have been married for sixteen years, and we have four kids who all attend Legacy.
-I previously taught at a private Christian school in Florida before moving to Texas seven years ago.
-Though this is my first year teaching at Legacy, I’ve been a Legacy parent for six years.
+High School English & SAT Prep, Middle School/High School English Department Head A Florida native, I attended the University of Central Florida, graduating with a Literature degree.
+My husband, David, and I have been married for seventeen years, and we have four kids who all attend Legacy.
+We moved to Texas eight years ago and consider it our home.
+I firmly believe that the study of literature significantly benefits a Christian in examining the world around him.